Alee14/AleeBot/README.md

 # License

-We are licensed under the MIT license and don't steal our code and claim as yours please.
+We are licensed under the MIT license and don't steal our code and claim as yours thanks.